 What is a Gastric Sleeve Leak?

-A gastric sleeve leak is typically a small seam or hole between staples in the newly formed stomach sleeve.
-This sleeve leak will usually cause digestive fluids to excrete from within the stomach into the abdominal cavity, exposed to internal organs and tissues.
+Leak after laparoscopic sleeve gastrectomy is typically a small seam or hole between staples in the newly formed stomach sleeve.
+The sleeve leak or fistula will usually cause digestive fluids to excrete from within the stomach into the abdominal cavity, exposed to internal organs and tissues.